 The Invariable Plane

-The invariable plane is the solar system’s true reference plane — the one plane that remains fixed in space while everything else moves around it.
-Imagine a spinning top: no matter how it wobbles, the axis of spin stays constant.
-The invariable plane is perpendicular to the solar system’s equivalent “spin axis” — its total angular momentum.
+The invariable plane is the solar system’s true reference plane — the plane perpendicular to the total angular momentum vector, fixed in space while everything else moves around it.
+Imagine a spinning top: no matter how it wobbles, the spin axis stays constant.

 | Property | Description |